Alan Grayson: Early life and education

-Grayson was born in the Bronx, New York City, New York, to Dorothy Ann (née Sabin) and Daniel Franklin Grayson.
+Grayson was born in the Bronx, New York City, New York, to Dorothy Ann (née Sabin) and Daniel Franklin Grayson (né Gurchinsky).
 He grew up in Adee Towers, a building financed by the Mitchell–Lama Housing Program, and graduated from the Bronx High School of Science in 1975.
-Grayson worked his way through Harvard College as a janitor and nightwatchman, and also features reporter for Boston Phoenix.
+Grayson worked his way through Harvard College as a janitor and nightwatchman, and was also a features reporter for the Boston Phoenix.
 He graduated magna cum laude and Phi Beta Kappa with a Bachelor of Arts degree with a Special Concentration in Urban Studies in 1978.
 After working two years as an economist, he returned to Harvard for graduate studies.
 In 1983, he earned a J.D. cum laude from Harvard Law School and a M.P.P. from the John F. Kennedy School of Government.
 He also completed all coursework and the comprehensive examination for a Ph.D. in government.

 Grayson wrote his master's thesis on gerontology.
 In 1986, he helped found the non-profit Alliance for Aging Research in Washington, D.C., and served as an officer of the organization for more than twenty years.